Construction and infrastructure projects: Is online participation the way forward?

 Sometimes irreplaceable: a chat at the buffet

 Precisely because so much is currently taking place online, the value of face-to-face encounters at in-person events is becoming all the more apparent.
 Not everything that an in-person event offers can be replaced by an online format.
 A matter-of-fact exchange of information works just as well in a video conference.
-But the interesting encounters and the moments that stick in the memory – let’s be honest – often happen over coffee and a buttered pretzel at the buffet.
+But the interesting encounters and the moments that stick in the memory – let’s be honest – often happen over a coffee and a butter pretzel at the buffet.

 Dr. Karin Schrott